kean/Future/README.md

 <hr/>

-A future represents a result of a computation which may be available now, or in the future, or never.
-Essentially, a future is an object to which you attach callbacks, instead of passing callbacks into a function that performs a computation.
-This might seem like a small difference but it opens a whole world of possibilities.
+A future represents a result of a computation which may be available now, or in the future, or never. `FutureX` provides a streamlined `Future<Value, Error>` with functional interface.
+Futures enable easy composition of asynchronous operations thanks to function like `map`, `flatMap`, `zip`, `reduce` and many others.

-`Future` framework provides a streamlined `Future<Value, Error>` with functional interface.
-Futures enable easy composition of asynchronous operations thanks to function like `map`, `flatMap`, `zip`, `reduce` and many others. `FutureCocoa` framework provides a set of extensions for Apple native frameworks with which you start using futures in no time.
+To use futures you need to wrap the tasks first.
+Fortunately, we already done a lot of of the work and built extensions for many popular frameworks including some native ones.
+These extensions are available at [FutureX Community](https://github.com/FutureXCommunity).

 ## Getting Started